Chapter 4 :

 (Understood my monkey?)

 "Don't cry now.
 Bidaai is pending", I said softly, trying to light up her mood.
 I've never been a consoling person because I never knew how to.
-As the eldest daughter of the family, I'd been always the one to take responsibilities which somehow made me emotionally introvert, even if not by nature.
+As the eldest daughter of the family, I'd always been the one to take responsibilities which somehow made me emotionally introverted, even if not by nature.

-She nodded and wiped off her tears as we all got out of the room.
+She nodded and wiped away her tears as we all got out of the room.
 We're at the marriage hall hired by the groom's family.
 They're kind enough to do that.

 The veil was put over my head, obstructing my view.
 I had my head lowered but not enough to be unable to see anything except my skirt below.
 As I approached the mandap, with slow and steady steps, my heart started hammering against my ribs violently.
 There was a sudden wave of cold fear washing through my whole body.
 I hadn't committed any murder to get scared but I was nervous, more than I was during the past few days.

-My mind had went blank the moment I laid my eyes on him.
-He was sitting infront of the fire, a calm expression was etched to his face unlike the turmoil swirling inside me.
-His eyes were focused on the fire until Niharika whispered something in his eyes and his gaze trailed over to me.
+My mind had gone blank the moment I laid my eyes on him.
+He was sitting in front of the fire, a calm expression was etched to his face unlike the turmoil swirling inside me.
+His eyes were focused on the fire until Niharika whispered something in his ears and his gaze trailed over to me.

-I don't know if I suddenly got my eye power increased because I was still at a distance from him but I did notice a slight fleeting change in his expression.
-I didn't care about anyone around me because I my eyes were fixed on him.
+I don't know if I suddenly got my eye power increased because I was still at a distance from him, yet I noticed a fleeting change in his expression.
+I didn't care about anyone around me because my eyes were fixed on him.

 He looked sinfully handsome, the beauty a stark contrast to the cold, intense aura he possessed.
 He possessed a flawlessly handsome face with pin pointed features.
-His almond eyes possessed the hazel blue orbs no one can easily have.
+His almond eyes possessed the hazel brown orbs no one can easily have.
 He can pull any ordinary outfit and make it look drop dead gorgeous.
-No doubt why girls frool over him.
+No doubt why girls drooled over him.

 I heaved out a shaky breath before taking off my heels and got up on the stage.
 My mother helped me sit down beside him and lifted up my veil.
 I fisted my palms on my lap as I kept my gaze fixed to the fire.

 I peeked up at my sisters to find them smiling at me while my brothers gave me thumbs up.
 I smiled in response and looked back at the fire.
-The scared fire burned with glory, its purity and power evident in its furiously burning flames.
+The sacred fire burned with glory, its purity and power evident in its furiously swirling flames.
 The priest chanted the mantras while throwing something on the fire.

 He performed all the necessary rituals until it was time for kanyadaan.